blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 # Hadiths 2
 - Ruling Regarding Hermaphrodites (Chapter 53 of Book of Etiquettes)
 	- Sunan Abu Dawud **4928-4931**
 		- Do not kill the effeminate man who died his hands and feet with henna, but prayed.
 Instead expel him.
-(Da'if)
+(Da'eef)
 		- Expel them from homes
 	- Verdict:
 		- The hadith on not killing effeminate men is weak
-		- But that on expulsion of hermaphrodites, effeminate men and tomboys are sahih.
+		- But that on expulsion of hermaphrodites, effeminate men and tomboys are Saheeh.
 		- So effeminate men are not safe.
 		- Hermaphrodites are said to be cursed.
 		- All of them are to be expelled.